-Field Description 802.11ac: Your device operates according to either 802.11ac.
-802.11n: Your device operates only according to 802.11n.
-802.11a: The device operates only in accordance with 802.11a.
-Number of Spatial Streams For Operation Band = 5 GHz Indoor-Outdoor and not Wireless Mode 802.11a Select how many traffic flows are to be used in parallel.
-Possible values: 2: Two traffic flows are used.
-1: One traffic flow is used.
+Field Description Number of Spatial Streams Select how many traffic flows are to be used in parallel.
+Possible values: 1 to 4.
+The available options depend on the combination of Operation band and Wireless Mode as well as on the access point model.
 Bandwidth For Operation Band = 5 GHz and not Wireless Mode 802.11a Select how many channels are to be used.
-Possible values: 20 MHz (default value): One channel with 20 MHz bandwidth is used.
-40 MHz: Two channels each with 20 MHz bandwidth are used.
-In the case one channel acts as a main channels and the other as an expansion channel.
-80 MHz: Vour channels each with 20 MHz bandwidth are used.
+Possible values in the 2.4GHz band: • 20 MHz: A channel with 20 MHz bandwidth is used. • 20/40-MHz Coexistence: 20/40-MHz coexistence means that the access Point will transmit with 40MHz bandwidth if it does not find any neighbor access points in the 2.4GHz band.
+If it finds neighbors in this frequency band, it will only transmit with 20MHz bandwidth.
+Possible values in the 5GHz band: • 20 MHz (default value): One channel with 20 MHz bandwidth is used. • 40 MHz: Two channels each with 20 MHz bandwidth are used.
+In the case one channel acts as a main channels and the other as an expansion channel. • 80 MHz: Four channels each with 20 MHz bandwidth are used.
 Thus, a bandwidth of 80 MHz is available.
-Cyclic Background Scanning You can enable the Cyclic Background Scanning function so that a search is run at regular intervals for neighbouring or rogue access points in the network.
+Cyclic Background Scanning You can enable the Cyclic Background Scanning function so that a search is run at regular intervals for neighboring or rogue access points in the network.
 This search is run without negatively impacting the function as an access point.
 Enable or disable the function Cyclic Background Scanning .
 The function is enabled with Enabled .
 The function is not activated by default.